Bylaws

 C. Adjunct Faculty Serving on Dissertation/Thesis Committees

 Following approval of the research proposal by the Committee on Graduate Studies, the supervising professor and the candidate shall make recommendations to the Committee on Graduate Studies regarding the composition of the Supervising Committee for the dissertation or thesis research.
-Recommendations may include adjunct faculty members who have been approved as Graduate Faculty of a program at the UT Health San Antonio and are eligible to serve on a dissertation or thesis supervising committee.
+Recommendations may include adjunct faculty members who have been approved as Graduate Faculty of a program at the UT San Antonio Health Science Center and are eligible to serve on a dissertation or thesis supervising committee.
 (Approved at GFC, October 13, 2017)

 D. External Committee Member Criteria